Home

 Gather to celebrate Homecoming weekend with a free tailgate!

-Celebrate your CU pride as the campus and Boulder community come together on campus for a Homecoming parade and pep rally.
+Celebrate your CU pride as the campus and Boulder community come together on Pearl Street for a Homecoming parade and pep rally.

-Spend your afternoon relaxing in the backyard of the Koenig Alumni Center, sampling fine brews and wines crafted by a dozen CU Boulder alumni!
+Spend your afternoon relaxing in the backyard of the Koenig Alumni Center, sampling fine beer, wine and non-alcoholic drinks crafted by CU Boulder alumni and friends.

-Please note that class reunions and the annual Alumni Awards ceremony are now part of the new Alumni Weekend in the spring.
+Please note that class reunions and the annual Alumni Awards ceremony are now part of the new Alumni Weekend April 9–10, 2027.

 A Tradition Worth Coming Home For